Skopje: Religion

 Until World War II, Skopje had a significant Jewish minority which mainly descended from Spanish Sephardis who had escaped the Inquisition.
 The community comprised 2,424 members in 1939 (representing about 3% of the city population), but most of them were deported and killed by Nazis.
 After the war, most of the survivors settled in Israel.
 Today the city has around 200 Jewish inhabitants (about 0.04% of the population).
+Most of the country's entire remaining Jewish population is centered in Skopje.

 Because of its 520-year Ottoman past, and the fact that many of its inhabitants today are Muslims, Skopje has more mosques than churches.
 Religious communities often complain about the lack of infrastructure and new places of worship are often built.
 Skopje is the seat of many Macedonian religious organisations, such as the Macedonian Orthodox Church and the Islamic Religious Union of Macedonia.
 It has an Orthodox cathedral and seminary, several madrasahs, a Roman Catholic cathedral and a synagogue.

 Health

 Skopje has several public and private hospitals and specialised medical institutions, such as the Filip II Hospital, a psychiatric hospital, two obstetric hospitals, a gerontology hospital, and institutes for respiratory and ocular diseases.
 In 2012, Skopje had a ratio of one physician per 251.6 inhabitants, a figure higher than the national ratio (one per 370.9).
 The ratio of medical specialists was also higher than in the rest of the country.
 However, the ratio of hospital beds, pharmacists and dentists was lower in Skopje.
 The population in Skopje enjoys better health standards than other Macedonians.
 In 2010, the mortality rate was at 8.6‰ in Skopje and 9.3‰ on the national level.
 The infant mortality rate was at 6.8‰ in Skopje and 7.6‰ in North Macedonia.